TatuLund/vaadin-create23/docs/Storefront.PRD.md

 1. Create `PurchaseHistoryGrid` `Composite` with internal `Grid<Purchase>`.

-2. It must support multiple **modes** via enum, e.g.:
+2. It must support multiple **modes** via backend enum `PurchaseHistoryMode`:

    - `MY_PURCHASES` – for customer:
      - Filter: purchases where `requester = currentUser`.
    - `ALL` – for admin history:
      - No filter (or broader org-based filter if needed).
    - `PENDING_APPROVALS` – for approvals:
-     - Filter: `status = PENDING` and `approver = currentUser` (or `approver IS NULL` but assigned to them by other logic; see next step).
+     - Filter: `status = PENDING` and `approver = currentUser`.

 3. The filtering logic is performed in **backend**:

-   - `PurchaseService.fetchPurchases(mode, query, currentUser)` and `countPurchases(mode, query, currentUser)` (exact signatures up to implementation).
+  - `PurchaseService.fetchPurchases(mode, offset, limit, currentUser)` and `countPurchases(mode, currentUser)`.
-   - UI must not construct JPQL or SQL; it only passes mode and paging/sorting info.
+  - UI must not construct JPQL or SQL; it only passes mode and paging info.

 4. `PurchaseHistoryGrid` must:

-   - Configure shared columns: ID, requester, approver, status, createdAt, decidedAt, total amount, decisionReason.
+  - Configure shared columns (when visible): ID, requester, approver, createdAt, status, decidedAt, total amount, decisionReason.
+  - Include a toggle/details control column and row details showing purchase line items.
    - For `PENDING_APPROVALS` mode:
      - Additional column(s) will be added in Step 5 for approve/reject actions.
    - Provide a method `refresh()` to re-run the data provider (for use after actions).